-(1) Amounts reflect the full grant-date fair value of restricted stock awards granted during 2016 computed in accordance with ASC Topic 718, rather than the amounts paid to or realized by the named individual.
-We provide information regarding the assumptions used to calculate the value of all restricted stock awards made to our named executive officers in Note 9 to our consolidated financial statements included elsewhere in this prospectus.
-There can be no assurance that unvested awards will vest (and, absent vesting, no value will be realized by the executive for the award).

-(2) Amounts reflect bonuses paid with respect to 2016 services and the achievement of 88.68% of the performance criteria under our 2016 bonus plan.

-(3) Amount reflects lodging expenses and travel expenses, which totaled \$19,525 in 2015 and \$15,158 in 2016, incurred in connection with Mr. Throdahl's travel between our headquarters in Warsaw, Indiana and his primary residence in St. Louis, Missouri, as well as membership to the Union League Club in Chicago, Illinois.

-(4) Mr. Hite joined our company in February 2015.
-The salary reported for the year ended December 31, 2015 reflects the pro rata portion of Mr. Hite's annual salary of \$250,000 earned during 2015.
+- (1) Amounts reflect the full grant-date fair value of restricted stock awards and stock options granted during 2015 computed in accordance with ASC Topic 718, rather than the amounts paid to or realized by the named individual.
+We provide information regarding the assumptions used to calculate the value of all restricted stock awards and stock options made to our named executive officers in Note 9 to our consolidated financial statements included elsewhere in this prospectus.
+There can be no assurance that unvested awards will vest (and, absent vesting, no value will be realized by the executive for the award). - (2) Amounts reflect bonuses paid with respect to 2015 services and the achievement of 70.5% of the performance criteria under our 2015 bonus plan. - (3) Amount reflects lodging expenses and travel expenses, which totaled \$19,525, incurred in connection with Mr. Throdahl's travel between our headquarters in Warsaw, Indiana and his primary residence in St. Louis, Missouri, as well as membership to the Union League Club in Chicago, Illinois. - (4) Mr. Hite joined our company in February 2015.
+The salary reported reflects the pro rata portion of Mr. Hite's annual salary of \$250,000 earned during 2015.